mmgen/mmgen-wallet/doc/MMGenBuildBitcoindMSWin.md

 		LIBS="$LIBS $BOOST_LIBS $BOOST_CHRONO_LIB"

-From the prompt, run `configure` and `make` with the provided arguments:
+From the prompt, run `configure` and `make` with the arguments provided below:

 		$ ./configure --without-qt --with-incompatible-bdb CPPFLAGS=-I/usr/include LDFLAGS="-static -L/usr/lib -Wl,--allow-multiple-definition" BOOST_ROOT=/c/boost_1_55_0
 		$ make src/bitcoind.exe

-Strip the executable (`strip src/bitcoind.exe`), copy it to your path and test by running `bitcoind`.
-You may need to supply an argument to the `-datadir` option so the daemon can find your wallet and configuration file.
+Strip the executable (`strip src/bitcoind.exe`), copy it to your path and test that the command `bitcoind` works.
+You may want to use the `-datadir` option to point to the location where you plan to put your `bitcoin.conf` file, wallet and blockchain.

 [01]: http://download.oracle.com/berkeley-db/db-5.0.32.tar.gz
 [02]: http://www.oracle.com/technetwork/database/database-technologies/berkeleydb/downloads/index-082944.html